Few students use ideas about energy and energy conservation and are more likely to use ideas like speed or force

 Resources to Address This

-Remember to distinguish between the observations and physics story,and the energy story.
-The next step in this energy story involves recognising that when one energy store empties, another energy store elsewhere must be filling.
+Remember to distinguish between the observations, the physics story and the energy story.
+This resource involves recognising that when one energy store empties, another energy store elsewhere must be filled.
 The energy is just shifted from store to store.
-Energy is not used up, but is conserved.
+Energy is not used up but is conserved.

 View Resource